giffordlabcvr/Flu-GLUE/README.md

 ## Usage

+GLUE contains an interactive command line environment focused on the development and use of GLUE projects by bioinformaticians.
+This provides a range of productivity-oriented features such as automatic command completion, command history and interactive paging through tabular data.

 For detailed instructions on how to use Flu-GLUE for comparative genomic analysis of influenza viruses, refer to the GLUE software environment's [reference documentation](http://glue-tools.cvr.gla.ac.uk/).

 ## Data Sources